franzageek/WinEFIMounter/README.md

 [a.k.a.
 MountEFI for Windows].

 ## Introduction
-WinEFIMounter is a simple Batch program that makes it easy to mount the EFI partition on your Hackintosh drive directly from Windows.
-It could be used to mount any EFI partition (also Windows and Linux ones) from a Windows environment, but its main purpose is to let you mount your Hackintosh EFI partition without having to boot it.
-It's hard to believe but in reality there isn't any simple software such as [Corpnewt](https://github.com/corpnewt)'s [MountEFI](https://github.com/corpnewt/MountEFI) (for Mac) that lets you do it from Windows: you would have to download third-party programs.
+WinEFIMounter is a simple and standalone Batch program that makes it easy to **mount the EFI partition** on your Hackintosh drive **directly from Windows**.
+It could be used to mount any EFI partition (also Windows and Linux ones) from a Windows environment, but its main purpose is to let you mount **your Hackintosh EFI partition without having to boot it**.
+It's hard to believe but in reality _**there isn't any simple software**_ such as [Corpnewt](https://github.com/corpnewt)'s [**MountEFI**](https://github.com/corpnewt/MountEFI) (for Mac) that lets you do it from Windows: you would have to download **third-party programs**.
 Try WinEFIMounter instead: it's light and easy-to-use!

 ## Usage
 ### Supported actions
 WinEFIMounter is very easy to use.
-It's got a simple CLI with numbers and menus that are really easy to navigate through.
+It's got a **simple CLI** with numbers and menus that are really easy to navigate through.
 With WinEFIMounter you can:
 - Mount an EFI partiton
 - Browse its content